cesaraustralia/GeneticRiskIndex/README.md

 The process of running these scripts is broken into a number of steps:

+1. Define an AWS IAM user with admin permissions

 1. Define an AWS S3 bucket for data storage throughout the project.

 2. Set up all AWS other infrastructure with terraform.